 Employees are prohibited from consuming alcohol while working or while on-call.
 Employees are also prohibited from reporting to work under the influence of alcohol.
 This regulation includes unanticipated call-in situations.
 If an employee cannot meet this requirement, it is his or her responsibility to tell their supervisor, or person initiating the call-in, that they cannot report to work.

-Alcohol is a legal substance therefore it is not the intention of this regulation to prohibit employees from consuming alcohol when not on duty, or while participating in activities or events at City facilities while not on duty, or during the course and scope of employment when the employee’s performance of duties has concluded for the day.
-Listed below are examples of situations in which the responsible use of alcohol by employees during the course and scope of City business may be acceptable.
+Alcohol is a legal substance therefore it is not the intention of this regulation to prohibit employees from consuming alcohol when not on duty, or while participating in activities or events at city facilities while not on duty, or during the course and scope of employment when the employee’s performance of duties has concluded for the day.
+Listed below are examples of situations in which the responsible use of alcohol by employees during the course and scope of city business may be acceptable.
 However, employees are expected to seek prior direction from their Department Director regarding the appropriateness of consuming alcohol in these situations.

 A. While attending seminar or conference function where alcohol is being served.

-B. While traveling on business, provided all work duties for the day have been
+B. While traveling on business, provided all work duties for the day have been completed.

-Although alcohol use may be permitted under limited circumstances, employees are expected to use good judgment and behave in a professional and respectable manner while in the course and scope of City business.
+Although alcohol use may be permitted under limited circumstances, employees are expected to use good judgment and behave in a professional and respectable manner while in the course and scope of city business.
 Misuse of alcohol under these circumstances is a violation of this regulation and may result in disciplinary action up to and including termination.
 Employees are required to abide by all terms of the vehicle usage regulation.

 This Drug-Free Workplace regulation is not intended to replace or supersede testing, reporting, and procedures mandated by applicable laws.

-Employees who are enrolled and are participating in, or have completed a supervised rehabilitation program and are no longer engaging in the use of illegal drugs or substances shall be protected from discrimination and harassment through the Americans with Disabilities Act of 1990.
+Employees who are enrolled and are participating in or have completed a supervised rehabilitation program and are no longer engaging in the use of illegal drugs or substances shall be protected from discrimination and harassment through the Americans with Disabilities Act of 1990.

-This regulation is intended to carry out the City’s non-DOT Drug-Free Workplace Policy.
+This regulation is intended to carry out the city’s non-DOT Drug-Free Workplace Policy.
 All situations will be handled in accordance with these regulations and in consultation with representatives of Human Resources.
-Situations not specified by policy or these regulations will be referred to and reviewed by Human Resources in consultation with the employee’s Department Director or designee.
+Situations not specified by policy, or these regulations will be referred to and reviewed by Human Resources in consultation with the employee’s Department Director or designee.